-How to Build a Brick Garden Wall
+How to Decorate Concrete With a Brick Pattern

 It is strongly recommended to have a pro do this ambitious project.
 Clear out any debris and weeds from the area.
 Move soil until the area is mostly level.

 The steppers will be a combination of rectangles, each of which will be about 3 feet wide and 4-6 feet long.
 Cut 2x4s to the correct lengths and build rectangular forms to these dimensions.
 Move the forms around to determine the best arrangement for the concrete steppers, then stake into place.
 Make sure to wear safety glasses and use caution when working with a power saw or any other power tool.

 With the forms secured, dig down 2 inches below the bottom of the forms and spread a 2-inch layer of 3/4" crushed base rock inside.

 To get the right amount of concrete, let the concrete company know the square footage and depth desired and have them help figure out the amount of wet concrete needed.
 For this job, 4 inches of concrete to top off the 2 inches of base rock was needed.
 Pour concrete up to the top of the forms and use a board to screed (level) it.
 Also, tamp the concrete down with a concrete float to release air bubbles, and tap all of the boards to release air pockets along the sides.
 Smooth out the concrete surface and use an edging tool to create a clear line around the forms.
 Let the concrete sit for several hours to partially dry.

 Once the concrete is mostly dry, apply color hardener on top of the concrete to tint it.
 To apply, either toss the dry powder on by hand or dust it on with a paintbrush.
 Several colors can be mixed for a marbled effect.
 Wear safety glasses, a dust mask and plastic gloves when spreading the color hardener.